microsoft/FluidFramework/docs/docs/dds.md

 # Introducing distributed data structures

-The primary way that developers interact with the Fluid Framework is through a collection of objects called _distributed data structures_.
+The primary way that developers interact with the Fluid Framework is through a collection of objects called _distributed data structures_ (DDSes).
 We call them this because they are similar to data structures used commonly when programming, like strings, maps/dictionaries, and sequences/lists.
 The APIs provided by distributed data structures are designed to be familiar to programmers who've used these types of data structures before.
 For example, the `SharedMap` DDS is used to store key/value pairs, like a typical map or dictionary data structure, and provides `get` and `set` methods to store